-If you’re looking to get a private pilot certificate, look no further!
+If you want a private pilot certificate, look no further!
 Santa Monica Flyers offers FAA-certified instruction that will have you up in the air in no time.
-In this comprehensive guide, we’ll teach you everything you need to know about obtaining your private pilot license.
+This comprehensive guide will teach you everything you need to know about obtaining your private pilot license.
 We’ll discuss the different requirements and what to expect during the process.
 So, whether you’re a beginner or an experienced aviator, read on for all the information you need to get started on your private pilot journey!

 A private pilot certificate is similar to a driver’s license for cars.
-It allows people to legally fly an aircraft.
+It allows people to fly an aircraft legally.
 Earning your private pilot license requires lots of time and hard work, but the reward is well worth it!

 While there are many types of private pilots, most fall into two categories: pleasure flyers or career aviators.

-Pleasure flyers fly private aircrafts for fun or to travel from place-to-place and are not paid for their services as pilots.
+Pleasure flyers fly private aircraft for fun or to travel from place to place and are not paid for their services as pilots.
 Career aviators get their private pilot license as a first step to obtaining their commercial pilot license, which allows the pilot to get paid for flying.

 There are many benefits to earning a private pilot certificate.
 Here are some of the most common reasons people decide to get their private license: